neetusco/AddressNormalizationProject/README.md

 **How to Run This Project**

-1. Create a new SQL Server database.
+1. Download all CSV files from the Statistics Canada National Address Register and save them to the C: drive on your local machine.
-2. Execute Create_Tables.sql to create all normalized tables.
+2. Create a new SQL Server database.
-3. Use Bulk Insert to load the staging CSV into Staging_NAR_Raw.
+3. Execute Create_Tables.sql to create all normalized tables.
-4. Run Insert_Statements.sql to populate dimension and lookup tables.
+4. Use the Staging_Table.sql script to create the staging table, and perform a bulk insert of the data from the downloaded CSV files into the Staging_NAR_Raw table.
-5. Validate data integrity through sample queries and foreign key checks.
+5. Run Insert_Statements.sql to populate dimension and lookup tables.
-6.
+6. Validate data integrity through sample queries and foreign key checks.

 **Credits**

 This project uses publicly available data provided by Statistics Canada and is intended for academic and learning purposes.